Dynamite (BTS song): Commercial performance

 "Dynamite" debuted at number six on the Gaon Digital Chart in South Korea, with two days of tracking.
-The following week, it rose to the top spot, making it BTS' seventh number one in the country, and the second in 2020 after "On".
+The following week, it rose to the top spot, making it BTS's seventh number-one in the country, and the second in 2020 after "On".
 The song remained at the top position for seven consecutive weeks, tying with Zico's "Any Song" for the longest running number one song on the chart.
 On the chart issue dated October 31, "Dynamite" regained its number one spot and remained at the top spot for a further three weeks, tallying a total of 11 non-consecutive weeks atop the chart.
 The song also topped the component download and streaming charts, spending 11 weeks atop the latter.
 "Dynamite" was the best-performing song of September and October 2020 in South Korea, based on digital sales, streaming, and background music (instrumental track) downloads.
 In Japan, the song debuted at number seven on the Billboard Japan Hot 100, peaking at number two, three weeks after.
 The song reached number one on Billboard Japan's Streaming Songs chart on the issue dated September 7, 2020, with over 10 million streams.
-In its 11th week, the song surpassed 100 million cumulative streams, becoming the fastest song in history to do so and only the second song by a foreign artist in Japan besides Ed Sheeran's "Shape of You" (2016).
+In its 11th week, the song surpassed 100 million cumulative streams, becoming the fastest song in history to do so and only the second song by a foreign artist in Japan after Ed Sheeran's "Shape of You" (2016).
 The song exceeded 250,000 downloads in 2021 and was awarded platinum certification by the Recording Industry Association of Japan (RIAJ) that February.
 On the UK Singles Chart, "Dynamite" debuted at number three, representing the band's most successful single in the territory, surpassing the peak of "Boy with Luv" (2019) at number 13.
 In January 2021, OCC reported that "Dynamite" was the 15th best-selling song of 2020 in the UK.